Basketball Philippines Jack Animam takes talents to Taiwan.

 Iran 81– Khahbahrami 21, Mashayekhi 19, Kazemi 11, Arghavan 8, Yakhchali 7, Jamshidi 6, Mirza 5, Hassanzadeh 4, Haddadi 0, Davoudichegani 0, Mozafarivanani 0.

 Quarterscores: 22-21, 38-40, 59-63, 73-81.

-LIVE UPDATES: the Philippines vs Iran – FIBA World Cup Asian Qualifiers 2019
+LIVE UPDATES: the Basketball Philippines vs. Iran – FIBA World Cup Asian Qualifiers 2019

 MANILA, Philippines – Just as it’s about to resume its bid for a World Cup berth with a retooled lineup, Team Pilipinas’ mettle will already be tested when it squares off against Asian powerhouse Iran.

-The Filipinos will be in hostile territory as it tries to pull off an upset against the Iranians in Group F of the fourth window of the 2019 FIBA World Cup Asian Qualifiers at the Azady Gym in Tehran on Thursday, September 13.
+The Filipinos will be in hostile territory.
+It tries to pull off an upset against the Iranians in Group F of the fourth window of the 2019 FIBA World Cup Asian Qualifiers at the Azady Gym in Tehran on Thursday, September 13.

-The Philippines, which ended the first round of the Qualifiers with a 4-2 record, looks to become the first team to defeat Iran, which boasts a 5-1 card, in its own turf.
+The Philippines, which ended the first round of the Qualifiers with a 4-2 record, looks to become the first team to defeat Iran, which boasts a 5-1 card on its own turf.